Sonny: Okay, well, he seemed like a really nice guy at the start.

 - Aborted Arc: The Invisible Boy, who was established to have escaped in the first film's ending, doesn't show up in this one.

-- Adaptational Heroism: Slappy is portrayed much more sympathetically.
+- Adaptational Heroism: Slappy is portrayed much more sympathetically than in the first movie, or any of the books.
 Here he only wants a family of his own and genuinely was nice to Sonny and Sam at first before they tried to kill him.
-He even isn't a Bad Boss to Walter and seems love his "mother".
+He even isn't a Bad Boss to Walter and seems to love his "mother".

 - Artefact of Doom: The most dangerous book in R.L.
 Stine's collection: "Haunted Halloween".